Exhibitions

 Overview

-A groundbreaking, internationally recognized figure, and one lauded as one of the first ecological artists, Denes engages science, philosophy, math, linguistics, technology, engineering, urban planning, music, and poetry in visionary artworks that explore environmental issues and humanity’s impact on the planet.
-One of her most celebrated works, Wheatfield—A Confrontation, was planted in New York City in 1982.
-In the forty years since that installation, this is the first time Denes has accepted an invitation to reposition the work in another American context.
+Denes engages science, philosophy, math, linguistics, technology, engineering, urban planning, music, and poetry in visionary artworks that explore environmental issues and humanity’s impact on the planet.
+One of her most celebrated works, Wheatfield - A Confrontation, was planted in New York City in 1982.
+It consisted of a two-acre field planted in the landfill created from the construction of the World Trade Center.
+Her 2024 Wheatfield for Tinworks is the first time Denes accepted an invitation to reposition the work in another American context.
+Reimagining Wheatfield in Bozeman was particularly compelling to Denes because of the significant role of wheat in the history and economy of Montana, the increasing loss of farmland to urban development in the Gallatin Valley, and the opportunity to devote the field at Tinworks to public art installations.

 How You Can Take Part